A Human-Centered Approach to Identifying Promises, Risks, & Challenges of Text-to-Image Generative AI in Radiology: Study Design

 \subsection{Analysis}

 We used an affinity diagramming approach to analyze the qualitative data.
 First, the transcripts from the interview sessions were verified for accuracy, and corrections were made by listening to the recordings as necessary.
-Ideas from the transcripts were pulled out as quotes, and affinity mapping was conducted to group similar ideas across interviews based on common themes.
-Multiple authors sequentially reviewed the groupings individually, and all the quotes were grouped into primary themes that aligned with our research questions.
-Sub-themes were collectively generated and agreed upon after the quotes' groups were finalized.
+Quotes were pulled out from the transcripts, and affinity mapping was conducted by multiple authors to group similar quotes across interviews based on common themes.
+All quotes were grouped into primary themes and sub-themes that aligned with our research questions.
+Multiple authors grouped the quotes individually, and then the final groups were determined through discussion.